OpenOCL/deploy/README.txt

 The fact that you are presently reading this means that you have had knowledge of the CeCILL-C license and that you accept its terms.

 ### SWIG (Matlab)

+Swig is technically not distributed with OpenOCL but it is used to generate the Matlab interface for CasADi.

 https://github.com/jaeandersson/swig